 No social media website or email service will let you privately share a big file of 10GB or higher.
 For this purpose, you need a dedicated tool that takes the large file from you and securely sends it to the recipient.

-Thankfully, there are many apps and online services that let you send large files.
+Thankfully, there are many apps and online services that let you send large files including videos.
 Most of them have amazing free packages where you can even send up to 10GBs of large files for free.
 You can also send files over 100GB in size, but that usually requires a premium account.

 No matter what your need, I know a few good tools that can send large files privately to one or multiple users.
 Below you'll find tools to send large files on Windows, Android, iOS, and the web.